alteredcube/php-development-container/README.md

 # Docker PHP development
 SImple docker container to assist with local php development.
-The container features NGINX, the latest PHP, Mariadb, PhpMyAdmin and of course NodeJS for NPM and Composer for php
+The container features NGINX, the latest PHP, Mariadb, Redis, PhpMyAdmin and of course NodeJS for NPM and Composer for php

 >❗NOTE